William Shakespeare: The Bard of Avon

 - Plays: Romeo and Juliet, Hamlet, Macbeth, Othello

-- Poetry: 154 sonnets exploring love, beauty, time, and mortality
+- Poetry: 154 sonnets exploring themes of love, time, beauty, and mortality

 Shall I compare thee to a summer’s day?